shajal-kumer/tailwindcss-landing-page/README.md

-# Modern Landing Page With Tailwind CSS
+# A simple Tailwind CSS landing Page

 Tailwind CSS is basically a utility-first CSS framework for rapidly building custom user interfaces.
 It is a highly customizable, low-level CSS framework that gives us all of the building blocks we need to build bespoke designs without any annoying opinionated styles we have to fight to override.